 Sanchez has been consistently good the past three seasons.
 Shipped to Detroit at midseason in the Marlins’ semi-annual fire sale, he went 4-6 in 12 regular-season starts for the Tigers.
 But Sanchez shined in the playoffs, posting a 1.77 ERA in three starts as Detroit advanced to the American League Championship Series.
 His six-pitch arsenal is anchored by a low-90s fastball.
 The 28-year-old from Venezuela is regarded as a ground-ball pitcher whose control has improved greatly in recent years.

 Don’t expect either pitcher to sign anywhere this week.
 It’s a relatively thin market for starting pitchers and the best of them might not leave the board until December.

 The general managers will reconvene Dec.
 3-6 at the annual winter meetings in Nashville.

 Clayton Kershaw is among the top three vote-getters for the National League Cy Young Award, announced Wednesday by the Baseball Writers’ Association of America.
 The New York Mets’ R.A.
 Dickey and the Washington Nationals’ Gio Gonzalez are the other finalists.

 Kershaw led the National League in ERA (2.53) and fell one short of Dickey for the strikeout title, with 229 in 227 2/3 innings.
 The 24-year-old led the NL in wins (21-5), strikeouts (248) and ERA (2.28) while winning the Cy Young Award in 2011.

-The veteran knuckleballer went 20-6 with a 2.73 ERA for a moribund Mets club, equaling his win total from the last three seasons combined.
+Dickey is considered the favorite to win the award this year.
+The 37-year-old knuckleballer went 20-6 for a moribund Mets club, equaling his win total from the last three seasons combined.